-• Factors that influence a start-up business and growing businesses such as capital, interest rates, inflation rates.
-Case studies of real life businesses that offer products/services that are distinct in the market linking to business knowledge in the GCSE Edexcel specification.
-These topics are also taught and are good foundations for further and higher education.
+- Factors that influence a start-up business and growing businesses such as capital, interest rates, inflation rates which are part of mainstream society. - Case studies of real-life businesses that offer products/services that are distinct in the market linking to business knowledge in the GCSE Edexcel specification. - GCSE Edexcel Specification (9-1)- These topics are also taught and are good foundations for further and higher education. - Research carried out by the not-for-profit organisation CBI (Confederation of British Industry) that has found students need the skills that allow them to access employment life after school.